geekygiganerd/Find-Word/README.md

 ## Outputs

 Below is a list of correct outputs for other text files and words.
-Your program must produce the same outputs to be correct.
+Your program must produce the same results to be correct.

 ## Solution